 -70% of communities launch independent projects

-GlobeMed at USC is currently in the process of selecting a specific community within either Northern or Eastern Uganda to work with.
-We will be supporting communities as they develop and implement their own solutions to the issues they feel are most urgent.
+GlobeMed at USC is excited about Pugwaro as they develop and implement their own solutions to the issues they feel are most urgent.
 In doing so, we will be dismantling the issue of global power relations, which often produces donor “superiority” in donor-recipient relationships.
-We hope to empower and learn from the members of the communities in Uganda through a collaborative partnership!
+We hope to empower and learn from the members of the Pugwaro communities and others in Uganda through a collaborative partnership!

 GlobeMed at USC hopes to raise $10,000 to fund a microgrant for our partner community’s social impact project.
 This funding will allow development and implementation of a community-driven sustainability project, as well as monitoring and evaluation after the project is up and running!